factorymedia/standards/coding-styles/php/README.md

   function some_name($some_variable) { [...] }
   ```

-Class names should use capitalized words.
+Class names should use camelCase words with first letter capitalized.
 Any acronyms should be all upper case.

   ```php
   // bad